bitcoinops/bitcoinops.github.io/en/scaling/introduction/index.md

 ---
-title: The Bitcoin Optech Scaling Cookbook
+title: The Bitcoin Optech Scaling Book
 layout: chapter
 ---
-The Bitcoin Optech scaling cookbook is a guide to effective practices and techniques that engineers interacting with the Bitcoin blockchain can adopt today.
+The Bitcoin Optech Scaling Book is a guide to effective practices and techniques that engineers interacting with the Bitcoin blockchain can adopt today.
 These practices are good for your business (they make your operations run more efficiently and save you money) and good for the ecosystem (they minimise